Sirdroftardis8/Jacoble/README.md

-# wordle_clone
+# Jacoble

-A simple vanilla js clone of Wordle
+Wordle for Jacobs by Jacob